-It is built on a hyper-converged Windows Server 2019 cluster that uses validated and certified hardware to run virtual machines and workloads on-premises.
-Azure Stack HCI also allows you to optionally connect Azure services for BCDR, management and more.
-Azure Stack HCI solutions use Microsoft-validated hardware to ensure optimal performance and reliability.
-It includes support for technologies such as NVMe drives, persistent memory, and remote direct memory access (RDMA) networking, to get the best possible performance if needed.
-You can find more about this Hyper-converged system on azure.com.
+Azure Stack HCI is a hyper-converged Windows Server 2019 cluster that uses validated hardware to run virtualized workloads on-premises.
+You can also optionally connect to Azure services for cloud-based backup, site-recovery, and more.
+Azure Stack HCI solutions use Microsoft-validated hardware to ensure optimal performance and reliability and include support for technologies such as NVMe drives, persistent memory, and remote-direct memory access (RDMA) networking.

 Azure Stack HCI is a solution that combines several products:

 - Azure services (optional)

 I hope this gives you a short overview of Azure Stack HCI.
 You can check out the following links to get more information: